Starbuck0/Hello/README.md

 # Hello
 Every time you log in, there will be someone to greet you!
-Open to suggestions
+Open to suggestions.

 A very lightweight, simple addon that will greet you with "hello" every time you log into the game or relog (includes relogging to a different character).